Querylight TS Demo

 If you want the detailed version of that answer, read Comparing Querylight TS to Other Browser Search Libraries.

 There are many search libraries and products, and search is one of those domains where people regularly build a side project and then claim it replaces Elasticsearch.
-Querylight TS is not presented that way.
-It is not a replacement for Elasticsearch, OpenSearch, Solr, or Lucene.
+Querylight TS targets a different problem size from Elasticsearch, OpenSearch, Solr, and Lucene.
 Those systems are far more mature, scalable, and operationally complete.

-The more useful question is whether Querylight TS is the right amount of search for your problem.
+The better question is whether Querylight TS is the right amount of search for your problem.

 If you need distributed indexing, large-scale operations, advanced relevance tooling, or the broad ecosystem around established search servers, use those tools.